Allegro (film)

-Allegro is a 2005 Danish film directed by Christoffer Boe, who also wrote the screenplay together with Mikael Wulff.
+Allegro is a 2005 Danish film directed by Christoffer Boe.
+Together with Mikael Wulff, Christoffer Boe also wrote the screenplay for this film.
 It is Christoffer Boe's second film as a director.
 It features Ulrich Thomsen and former model Helena Christensen.

 Plot

-Zetterstrøm (Ulrich Thomsen) once had a love affair with a woman (Helena Christensen), then left her and forgot all about his past, in favour of his musical career.
-While he is away from Copenhagen, a supernatural incident occurs, making the central part of Copenhagen inaccessible, over time it becomes impossible to enter the area due to some invisible shield.
+Zetterstrøm (Ulrich Thomsen) once had a love affair with a woman (Helena Christensen).
+In favour of his musical career, Zetterstrøm left her and forgot his past.
+While he is away from Copenhagen, a supernatural incident occurs, making the central part of Copenhagen inaccessible.
+Over time it becomes impossible to enter the area due to some invisible shield.
 When Zetterstrøm returns to Copenhagen, he is oblivious to this incident and is guided by a mysterious man (Henning Moritzen) into the zone.
 Inside the zone, Zetterstrøm must re-experience his unresolved and traumatic love affair.